-The notification result also indicates the UE's privacy setting for the subsequent LCS requests, if generated.
-The privacy setting for the subsequent LCS requests indicates whether the subsequent LCS requests is allowed or disallowed by the UE.
-The UE's privacy setting may also indicate a time for disallowing the subsequent LCS requests.
+The notification result also indicates the Location Privacy Indication setting for subsequent LCS requests; i.e whether subsequent LCS requests if generated will be allowed or disallowed by the UE.
+The Location Privacy Indication may also indicate a time for disallowing the subsequent LCS requests.